quasarframework/quasar-template-meteor/README.md

 meteor npm install
 ```
 **Then here we transpile an es6 .js file to commonjs which meteor needs**

+We hope that in Meteor 1.6.2 we will be able to install without the transpile.
+Fingers crossed....

+Do not remove .babelrc.RENAMED.
+It is necessary for the transpile script.

 ```
 npm run transpile